bcgov/internationally-educated-nurses/packages/accessibility/README.md

 `test:web` executes `yarn start:cypress && yarn test:pa11y` so that `test:pa11y` could run only when `start:cypress` succeeds.

+## Processing test results and notification

+`test:pa11y` command redirects outputs to accessibility_results.json.
+If there is an error, [pr-check-e2e](../../.github/workflows/pr-check-e2e.yml) runs [generate-a11y-markdown.js](./src/generate-a11y-markdown.js) to process the output and create a comment on the pull request.

+## Debugging

+To debug with verbose outputs instead of redirecting them to a file, run `make debug-pa11y`.

 ## Screenshots

 `screen capture` saves screenshots into `/captures` folder.
 Each test case takes a screenshot before assessing a11y.

+## Exceptions

+`hideElements: 'div[class*="placeholder"]'`

+pa11y reports low contrast for default placeholder's text.
+Changing color or opacity doesn't resolve it.

 ## Chrome extension

-`Pull request checks` run this accessibility test.
 If you want to debug or verify on your browser while developing, use [axe DevTools](https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd).